posrocket/posrocket-python-sdk/docs/source/how_to/catalog_service.rst

     - Each Service has 2 Getter functions which are:
         * Get tax by ID:
+            get a specific `CatalogTaxModel`_. by id

         .. sourcecode:: python

             tax = launch_pad.catalog_tax_service.get_tax_by_id(<tax_id>)

         * Get all taxes:
+            get all current business `CatalogTaxModel`_. you can filter by name and you can also select the page by passing any of those variables to the get_taxes function.

         .. sourcecode:: python